daverblair/PyFirth/README.md

-# PyFirth
+# pyfirth

-The <code>PyFirth</code> package implements a very basic Firth-penalized logistic regression model for rare event data.
+The <code>pyfirth</code> package implements a very basic Firth-penalized logistic regression model for rare event data.
 There are likely more efficient and versatile methods out there.

 ## Dependencies